 - Discuss the deal only with this candidate.

-- Do not try to negotiate better terms at this stage, as this would destroy any trust that is developing between you and the buyer.
+- Do not try to negotiate better terms at this stage, because this would destroy the trust developing between you.
 A good working relationship is important.

 Your goal now is to complete the deal.

 7.4 Quickly agree Heads of Terms with the buyer.
 This is a signed agreement setting out the deal’s chief points.

 - An exclusivity period during which the seller cannot negotiate with anyone else.

 - Payment of the buyer’s (or your) costs.

 7.5 Tell other potential buyers that you have signed a Heads of Terms with the buyer.

 - Keep at least one other buyer interested, as a back-up.

 Once you have received opening offers, start the bargaining process.